 Further tuning of the models started yielding better results.

-Today, the model is so effective that it reduced the churn by more than 25%, and provides more opportunity to up-sell and cross-sell within these customers.
+Today, the model is so effective that it reduced the churn by more than 25%, and provides more opportunities to up-sell and cross-sell within these customers.

-With all that good predictions on your side, we are actually saving thousands of dollars for the client which would otherwise just flush-away from their register.
-In traditional sense ‘Money Saved Is Money Earned!’
+With all that good predictions on your side, we are actually saving thousands of dollars for the client which would otherwise just flush away from their register.
+In the traditional sense ‘Money Saved Is Money Earned!’

 Do you take actions to understand the challenges your customers might be facing and actively identify their intentions to stay with you or go away?

-You can connect to me at email@example.com for a quick call on how we can help you save your clients and money both.
-So lets have a chat?
+You can connect to me at email@example.com for a quick call on how we can help you save your clients and money.
+So let’s have a chat?